We use cookies. If you agree with the terms and conditions you can continue to browse the site.

 See ski deals in Avoriaz

-The Tunnel, Alpe d'Huez (France)
+Le Tunnel, Alpe d'Huez (France)

 While not the most renowned run in Alpe d'Huez, Le Tunnel boasts a stellar reputation in the Alps.
 If you're seeking something out of the ordinary, this is the slope for you.
 Located at an altitude of 3300 meters, the run begins with a long tunnel that feels like a cave carved into the mountain, which you must navigate before reaching the heart of the trail.

-In order to reach the Tunnel, you will have to go all the way up to Pic Blanc and ski down the first part of another famous tough slope, La Sarenne.
+To reach the Tunnel, you will have to go all the way up to Pic Blanc and ski down the first part of another famous tough slope, La Sarenne.
 Once you come out on the other side you will be face to face with the vertical drop to the slope, and at this point, there is really just one way down, and it’s right in front of you.

 The scenery is breathtaking and the degree of difficulty varies depending on the weather conditions.
 In powdery snow and in the warmth of the sun on the way down, The Tunnel is quite enjoyable.
 However, when it is cold and the tunnel exit is icy, it takes on a more sinister character with steep slopes, icy conditions, and a multitude of moguls.
 This trail is an absolute must-do for adrenaline junkies seeking a thrilling challenge!